xht8723/Twitter-picture-grabber/README.md

 # Twitter-picture-grabber
-Grabs a single user's all pictures
+A python script to grabs a single user's all pictures